Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

-\subsection{(Maximal) semifilters and transitive elements}
+\jamiesubsection{(Maximal) semifilters and transitive elements}

 \begin{rmrk}[Semifilters are not filters] We know that semifilters do not necessarily behave like filters.
-For instance: \begin{enumerate*} \item It is possible for a finite semifilter to have more than one minimal element, because the join-directedness condition of filters is replaced by a weaker compatibility condition (see also Remarks~\ref{rmrk.no.join} and~\ref{rmrk.other.properties}). \item There are more semifilters than filters --- even if the underlying space is a topology.
+For instance: \begin{enumerate*} \item It is possible for a finite semifilter to have more than one minimal element, because the closure under binary meets condition of filters is replaced by a weaker compatibility condition (see also Remarks~\ref{rmrk.no.meet} and~\ref{rmrk.other.properties}). \item There are more semifilters than proper filters --- even if the underlying space is a topology.
 For example, the discrete semitopology on $\{0,1,2\}$ (whose open sets are all subsets of the space) is a topology.
-Every filter in this space is a semifilter, but it also has a semifilter $\bigl\{\{0,1\},\{1,2\},\{2,0\}\bigr\}$, which is not a filter. \end{enumerate*} More on this in Subsection~\ref{subsect.things.that.are.different}.
+Every proper filter in this space is a semifilter, but it also has a semifilter $\bigl\{\{0,1\},\{1,2\},\{2,0\},\{0,1,2\}\bigr\}$ (see the top-left diagram in Figure~\ref{fig.012-triangle}) and this is not a filter. \end{enumerate*} More on this in Subsection~\ref{subsect.things.that.are.different}.

 In summary: semifilters are different and we cannot necessarily take their behaviour for granted without checking it.
 We now examine them in more detail. \end{rmrk}